Toward Reproducible and Standardized Computer Architecture Simulation with gem5: Workload Standardization

 By default, the kernel boot and login hypercalls do not alter execution but serve as markers for users to monitor progress, while the exit hypercall exits the simulation, signalling its completion.
 Additionally, all base disk images have their corresponding kernel builds as provided by Ubuntu available in gem5 resources.
 These kernels include all the pre-installed modules along with the \texttt{gem5-bridge} driver as mentioned in Section~\ref{sec:gem5-bridge}.

 Base disk images following this workflow are available for Ubuntu 22.04 LTS and 24.04 LTS across x86, ARM, and RISC-V ISAs, with the most recent kernel versions and \texttt{systemd} configurations.
-To support faster development workflows, we also provide images without \texttt{systemd}, which remove startup overhead and enable quicker simulation cycles.
-Across all evaluated ISAs, \texttt{systemd}-free images have substantially faster boot times, by up to 23$\times$ on RISC-V, 22$\times$ on ARM, and 7$\times$ on x86, often reducing initialization latency by several minutes.
+To support faster development workflows, we also provide images without \texttt{systemd}, which remove startup overhead and enable quicker simulation cycles. systemd-free images showed substantial boot-time reductions in our tested configurations (up to 23$\times$ on RISC-V, 22$\times$ on ARM, and 7$\times$ on x86).
 This performance improvement makes the \texttt{systemd}-free images a good choice for rapid prototyping and regression testing.

 Together, these images provide a standardized and flexible foundation for full-system simulations in gem5, significantly streamlining the disk image creation process.
+Moreover, because our disk images are distributed through gem5 Resources and are decoupled from gem5's core simulation logic, they are not tied to any specific gem5 release.
+The images remain valid across gem5 updates, with a field in their metadata indicating compatible gem5 versions.
+This preserves long-term reproducibility without requiring disk image reconstruction.